romqrq/Pawer/README.md

 - Users have access to free accounts that gives them access to a pool of services to choose from.
 - Exists the possibility to offer discount codes for services to influence the user decision into hiring the service.
 - With affiliate links, it's possible to increase online traffic to the service website.
-- Information is prioritized and organized in a way that users can find what is bein offered in a glance.
+- Information is prioritized and organized in a way that users can find what is being offered in a glance.
 - With the feedback system, great service providers will stand out and set themselves apart, attracting more customers.
 - The standardised layout allows similar exposure for all service providers, creating a plain field for competition.

 ### Store Goals

-With more businness being done virtually, we are aiming for stores are looking to conquer this new territory and virtual stores that depend completely on their virtual presence.
+With more and more customers shopping online, we are aiming for stores are looking to brave this new territory and virtual stores that depend completely on their virtual presence.

 - Showcasing my products to a mass of potential new customers.
 - Increase physical customer presence at stores (for business with physical stores)